Gasoline Direct Injection (GDI) Market

 -

-In October 2022, Magneti Marelli showcased its advanced GDI technologies at the International Suppliers Fair (IZB) in Germany, highlighting the company's focus on innovation within the automotive technology sector.
+In October 2022, Magneti Marelli presented its latest GDI technologies at the prestigious International Suppliers Fair (IZB) in Germany.
+The showcase emphasized the company’s strong commitment to innovation and advancing solutions in the automotive technology sector, reinforcing its role as a leader in next-generation mobility.

 Segment Analysis